dhruvio/js_react-elm-example/doc/0-intro.md

 - **Explain the role of unidirectional state management in front-end applications.**
 - **Utilize type signatures to describe the functions the make up a unidirectional front-end application.**
 - Incorporate side-effecting, asynchronous behaviour into a unidirectional front-end application in a type-safe way.
+- Explain the role of a Root component.
+- Describe how state access and mutation can be shared across a component tree.
 - Incorporate client-side routing into a unidirectional front-end application.
 - Define the differences in component "types" in unidirectional front-end applications that implement client-side routing.
 - Understand the role of static analyzers in managing the quality of JavaScript applications.